eduol-dev/jmeter-amqp-plugin/README.md

 Installing
 ----------

-To install the plugin, build the project and copy the generated jmeter-amqp.jar as well as the amqp-client and jackson-mapper-asl libraries file from target/dist to JMeter's lib/ext/ directory.
+To install the plugin, build the project and copy the generated JMeterAMQPSampler.jar from target/dist to JMeter's lib/ext/ directory.